 This procedure uses a metal implant to stabilize a fracture in the radius near the wrist.
-(The radius is the largest of the two bones of the forearm.)
+The radius is the largest of the bones of the forearm.

-The patient is positioned so the surgeon has access to the palm side of the forearm.
-The area is cleaned and sterilized then anesthetic is administered.
+The patient is positioned so that the surgeon has access to the palm side of the forearm.
+The area is cleaned and sterilized, and anesthetic is administered.

 Accessing the Fracture

 The physician creates an incision along the top of the forearm to access the end of the radius.
 The broken bones are carefully realigned.